MayankBatra005/Canvass/README.md

 	2. Implement the @KafkaListener
 	3. Capture the message inside this listener (It can be a string, any object, I have implemented an assignment)

+## Application Flow
+	There is a professor acting as a producer of Assignments, There is a student acting as a consumer of Assignments Assignments are created by Professor and as soon as assignment is create a notification (Event :Topic) is generated for student.

+## Future scope
+	1. Implement the notification from consumer whenever the assignment is completed.
+	2. Divide this monolith application into micro-services

+## Steps to run the application
+	1. Start the kafka server for zookeper
+	2. Start the kafka server
+	3. Run the springboot application
+	4. Test the active assignments in postman
+	5. Create assignments in postman (Triggering notification for Student)
+	6. Complete assignment in postman

+## Challenges faced
+	1. Deserilization of custom topic (Assignments ) required both toString() and a default constructor